On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Numerical Study

 \subsection{Without spillback}

 Assume that the entrance of $I_3$ remains in the uncongested phase so that spillback does not occur.
 In addition, we let the signal control $u_1(t)$ for $I_1$ satisfy: $\Delta_A=60$ seconds, $\eta_1=0.5$.
 Thus the theoretical error bound given by Theorem \ref{estthm1} is $\eta_1(1-\eta_1)\Delta_A C_3=20$ (vehicles).
 The Moskowitz functions for $I_1$ are shown in Figure \ref{fignospillback6}, where both the on-and-off signal model and the continuum signal model are employed.
 It is clearly observed that the continuum signalized junction model yields very good approximation to the one with the on-and-off signal controls, for both triangular and Greenshields fundamental diagrams.
 In particular, the absolute differences in the Moskowitz functions are uniformly bounded by 20 (vehicles) and are independent of time, which coincides with the theoretical result established in Theorem \ref{estthm1}.
-We are also assured that such errors are almost negligible when compared with the actual Moskowitz functions.
+We are also assured that such errors are almost unobservable using the normal scales of the Moskowitz functions.